-When to garbage collect is a more difficult question, as when we have an opportunity to do so, we cannot be certain what the state of other cores is, or when the next opportunity to garbage collect may occur.
+When to garbage collect is a more difficult question, as when we have an opportunity to do so, we cannot be certain about the state of other cores, or when the next opportunity to collect may occur.
 Currently in our implementation each core will garbage collect on every transaction completion.